Frequently Asked Questions

 Has there been a change in leadership at the Trust?
 Yes.
 Following the flooding and as the Trust enters a new phase, the Chair and Deputy Chair stepped down.
 The Trust is rebuilding and strengthening its trustee board and skills, including the appointment of a new Chair, to ensure it continues to have the capacity and leadership needed to manage the next stage responsibly.

 What is happening at the site now?
 The Pools remain closed to the public.
 The Trust continues to care for and secure the site, supported by volunteers, while plans for repair and funding are developed.
+The Trust is also working to secure full control of the site following the operator entering administration.

 Where can I find updates?
 Updates will be shared on the Cleveland Pools website and through our usual communication channels as and when more information becomes available.
+We are committed to providing clearer and more regular updates as this work progresses.